bitmonk8/dosatsu-cpp/Examples/cpp/README.md

-# C++ Examples for CppGraphIndex
+# C++ Examples for Dosatsu

-This directory contains comprehensive C++ example files that demonstrate various language features and serve as test cases for the CppGraphIndex analysis tool.
+This directory contains comprehensive C++ example files that demonstrate various language features and serve as test cases for the Dosatsu analysis tool.

 ## Directory Structure